 Make a day of it:

 After the market head towards Aureille where you’ll see stunning views of the Alpilles.
-Tour one, or a couple of the excellent organic AOC Vineyards of Les Baux and have lunch in either Maussane-les-Alpilles, Paradou or Saint Remy de Provence.
-You can also tour the village mill in either Mouriès or Maussane; this is where the most, and the best, olive oil is produced in France.
+Trip one, or a couple of the excellent organic AOC Vineyards of Les Baux and have lunch in either Maussane-les-Alpilles, Paradou or Saint Remy de Provence.
+You can also trip the village mill in either Mouriès or Maussane; this is where the most, and the best, olive oil is produced in France.

 Coustellet – Sunday